 “Ensuring an accessible and pleasant experience to all users, regardless of disability, is a key focus of Canvas.
 The Canvas platform was built using the most modern HTML and CSS technologies, and is committed to W3C’s Web Accessibility Initiative and Section 508 guidelines.”
 Canvas Help: Accessibility within Canvas

-In the coming months we will provide you tips to help you design and create courses that are accessible to all users.
+Each newsletter will provide a tip to help you design and create courses that are accessible to all users.
 This month we are featuring the Accessibility Checker in the Rich Content Editor.

 The Accessibility Checker was added just this past fall by Canvas to its Rich Content Editor.
 The tool enables faculty who design course content in Canvas to consider various accessibility attributes and check for common errors that could occur.
 It is located on the toolbar.